dejwk/janet/doc/Manual.md

 ## Basic usage

 You may remember that Java allows you to _declare_ a method as `native`.
-JANET extends it by allowing you to provide the implementation inline.
-As an example, let's create a file `manual/Main.janet`:
+JANET extends it by allowing you to immediately provide the native _implementation_ inline.
+As an example, let's create a file (manual/Main.janet)[src/manual/Main.janet]:

 ```Java
 package manual;